kubenow/helm-charts/kubenow/pachyderm/README.md

 $ curl -o /tmp/pachctl.deb -L https://github.com/pachyderm/pachyderm/releases/download/v1.6.6/pachctl_1.6.6_amd64.deb && sudo dpkg -i /tmp/pachctl.deb
 ```

 Please note that the client version should correspond with the pachd service version.
-For more information please consult: http://pachyderm.readthedocs.io/en/latest/index.html
+For more information please consult: http://pachyderm.readthedocs.io/en/latest/index.html.
+Also, if you have your kubernetes client properly configured to talk with your remote cluster, you can simply install `pachctl` on your local machine and execute: `pachctl port-forward &`.

 Clean-up
 -------